-In 2016, live streaming in China has been reshaping the ways people use mobile internet becoming the latest craze in the country.
+In the last 2 plus years, live streaming in China has been reshaping the ways people use mobile internet becoming the latest craze in the country.
 The phenomenon has also given rise to a new type of live-streamer KOLs (key opinion leaders).

-According to China Internet Network Information Center, the number of live-streaming users reached 325 million in mid-2016 － nearly half of China’s total internet population of 710 million.
-According to a report released by China International Capital Corporation, the market size of China’s streaming industry reached 10 to 15 billion yuan in 2015, including hosting platforms, video production and other support services.
+According to China Internet Network Information Center, the number of live-streaming users reached 325 million as early as in 2016 － nearly half of China’s total internet population of 710 million.
+According to a report released by China International Capital Corporation, the market size of China’s streaming industry reached 25 to 30 billion yuan in 2018, including hosting platforms, video production and other support services.

-It is estimated that Chinese personal live streaming market will be worth $5 billion next year – only half the size of the country’s mobile gaming market.
+It is estimated that Chinese personal live streaming market will be worth $8 billion in 2019 – only half the size of the country’s mobile gaming market.

 Panda TV, Douyu Tv, YY, Inke and Momo, portal and micro blogging giant Sina, Youku, Tudou, LeTV, iQiyi, Yizhibo are just some of the Chinese live streaming platforms.